(Penned in 2014: jump forward to 2020 and it needs some major updating – mostly good stuff!).

 Maybe I could have taken legal action against the quack but I just wanted to move on…more’s the point, I don’t think I could have proved anything.
 He’d have said that in medicine, there are no guarantees.
 I had to move forward.

-Mary-Jane changed my medication and within a very short period of time, the fog lifted and I could see, see in a way which I realised I had never done before.
+This psychiatrist changed my medication and within a very short period of time, the fog lifted and I could see, see in a way which I realised I had never done before.
 I felt like a blind man who had been given his sight for the first time.
 I also realised that I had never been happy, properly happy, before.
 Yes, as I said earlier, I had had good times, fun times, good days, good weeks, but it had all been on and during a very long term low, little, short term up-ticks whilst crawling on the floor of a deep valley.

 As happens with lots of people who have a ‘close call’, I had in my hands a pair of, well, not quite rose-tinted spectacles, but certainly I could see life through a prism of context and new-found appreciation of and for life.
 I truly felt it in my hands, it was palpable, the weight, the importance, the wonder and the gift of life.
 I kept feeling a shudder, and, believe me, I still do and I always shall, a shudder when it hit me, again and again, that I was almost dead, that that was almost it.
-I would see Yaf, the kids (I was moved from Intensive Care to the heart ward in the Freeman Hospital on, I think, 15 February 2001 and my daughter was born on 16 February 2002 – some recovery, eh?), I would see them, see my parents, and it would hit me like a thunderbolt how close I came to never seeing them again, to not having my daughter nor our son who was born in 2007!
+I would see my wife, the kids (I was moved from Intensive Care to the heart ward on, I think, 15 February 2001 and my daughter was born on 16 February 2002 – some recovery, eh?), I would see them, see my parents, and it would hit me like a thunderbolt how close I came to never seeing them again, to not having my daughter nor our son who was born in 2007!
 But even ‘little’ things, I felt so grateful to be experiencing them.
 I’d watch a film and be so grateful that I lived to see it.
 I, today, can hear a piece of music I haven’t heard before and feel so blessed that I lived to hear it.
 I can go to a friend’s home for a meal and I will often really express my thanks for a great time because I really feel it.
 I am probably a lot more expressive and emotional than I was pre-February 2001 because I feel everything so much more today.

 I am a changed person today.
 I was born, so to speak, yet again, in 2001.